The beagle picks the best bars in London - his hometown and the world's best cocktail city...

 They say they're "inspired by France but proudly local," so what does that get you?
 You might come for the French breakfast, the Champagne or the Calvados, but you'll stay for the truffled white negroni or the Champagne Pina Colada (oh yes you will) and you'll leave mesmerised by the coin covered bar top.

 You know how we said the scientific approach doesn't need fancy froths, foam or smoke?
 Well sometimes it does, and for those times there is Purl.
 Descend the steps and travel back in time.
 It may be a little cliched now, but it's still fun to have your lemon balloon garnish explode at the table.

 Black Rock - The City

 You're going to need to like whisky to get the most out of Black Rock, but if you do, you're in for a treat.
-This dark basement bar (with Sack and Devil's Darling both upstairs) does its best to demystify scotch by serving a range of simple but effective cocktails and a great selection of drams from their cabinets.
+This dark basement bar (now with a ground floor Tavern and upstairs private Blending Room) does its best to demystify scotch by serving a range of simple but effective cocktails and a great selection of drams from their cabinets.

 Bar Termini - Soho

 A tiny space that does coffee and pastries by day and bitter Italian aperitivo by evening.
 Somehow it adds up to far more than the sum of its parts and has made itself at home near the top of many best bar lists.

 Yes it's a hotel bar in Mayfair, but it's almost worth the bank loan.
 A firm fixture in the 50 Best Bars list - so much so that it got it's own 'Legend of the List' award this year.
 The martini trolley might have something to do with it.